scanthony/memory-game-scanthony/README.md

 ## Instructions

 First, Install Node.js and NPM on your desktop.
+For Windows Users, you can follow the [instructions](http://nodesource.com/blog/installing-nodejs-tutorial-windows/) here.
+For Mac Users, use this [tutorial](http://blog.teamtreehouse.com/install-node-js-npm-mac).
+For Linux users, install [this way](https://www.ostechnix.com/install-node-js-linux/).

-Go to the project folder, execute `npm install`.
+Go to the project folder, execute `npm install` in the command prompt.

 After the installation, execute `npm start`.